 Leftover rotisserie chicken is a regular occurrence in our home.
 We love buying the rotisserie chicken from local supermarkets.
 They allow you to make a quick dinner and the chicken meat can be used in wraps, chicken caesar salad, chicken salad sandwiches and more.

 Making some soup with the chicken carcass is an excellent way to stretch a rotisserie chicken into another whole meal.
-I am always looking for ways to stretch our groceries and making soup from roast chicken, ham bone or lamb bones is a great way to get your grocery money to go further.
+I am always looking for ways to make our groceries go further, and making soup from roast chicken, ham bone or lamb bones is a great way to get more out of your groceries.

 There are many different chicken soups that I have made with leftover rotisserie chicken.
 I love this minestrone soup because it is hearty and has a great combination of ingredients.
 Chicken, vegetables, beans and pasta are all part of this super healthy soup!